Carcharomodus: Description

 Carcharomodus escheri teeth have been found around northern Atlantic coastal plains of North America, and in Western and Central Europe, with teeth being most common during the Late Miocene-Early Pliocene.
 Some teeth assigned to the synonym Isurus escheri has been reported in parts of the Pacific Rim including Australia and Peru, but these occurrences now represent a different taxon yet to be evaluated.
 With tooth size ranging up to 1.6 in (4.2 cm), C. escheri is estimated to have a body length of 13 ft (4 m).

 Upper teeth of C. escheri from Groß Pampau, Germany.

 Teeth

-Carcharomodus escheri teeth share resemblance to those of Isurus, Cosmopolitodus hastalis, and Carcharodon to some extent.
+Carcharomodus escheri teeth share resemblance to those of Isurus and Carcharodon to some extent.
 Adult anterior upper teeth measure 2.7-4.2 cm and have an average angle between root lobes of 135°.
 All teeth possess lateral cusplets and crenulated and irregular faint serrated cutting edges, comparable to the edges of emery paper.
-C. escheri teeth are dignathically heterodontic with pointed and narrow lower teeth for grasping prey and broader blade-like upper teeth for cutting flesh, suggesting an intermediate diet between Isurus and Carcharodon/Cosmopolitodus.
+C. escheri teeth are dignathically heterodontic with pointed and narrow lower teeth for grasping prey and broader blade-like upper teeth for cutting flesh, suggesting an intermediate diet between Isurus and Carcharodon.